By Christina S | January 26, 2026 | 0 Comments

 • Pulling or vibration while driving

-• Brake lag or spongy feel
+• Brake lag or a spongy brake feel

-✅ Final Thoughts: Maintenance Is Cheaper Than Repairs
+Final Thoughts: Maintenance Is Cheaper Than Repairs

 Your truck will thank you — and so will your wallet.